 This article provides everything that is known about BEASTARS Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-The BEASTARS release date on Netflix Japan occurred October 8, 2019.
-The total number of episodes has been confirmed to be 12, which means the BEASTARS anime is a single-cour anime.
+The total number of episodes was 12, which meant the BEASTARS anime is a single-cour anime.

 A “cour” is a three-month unit of TV broadcasting based on the physical weather seasons.
 Most anime seasons are composed of 12 or 13 episodes per cour.